ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter3.md

 }
 ```

-This way, we can defined function 'foo' receiving a and b as a parameter and called function 'foo' with 3 and 4, where 3 is assigned to the parameter 'a' and 4 is assigned to the parameter 'b'.
+This way, we can define function 'foo' receiving a and b as a parameter and called function 'foo' with 3 and 4, where 3 is assigned to the parameter 'a' and 4 is assigned to the parameter 'b'.

 We can even generate a 'partial' function of function 'foo'.
 ```